 -

-Note: When the conditions of a rule are met and the associated action is performed, only the remaining rules with Ignore flow selected will be examined and executed (if conditions are met).
-See Understanding Ignore flow - Active: Select Yes to activate the rule.
+- Note: When the conditions of a rule are met and the associated action is performed, only the remaining rules with Ignore flow selected will be examined and executed (if conditions are met).
+See Understanding Ignore flow

 The rule is created and visible on the Ticket Automation Rules page.